frederic-perez/AmE-dictionary/data/dictionary.md

 __(sic)__ _adv_ :two: _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
 It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn’t do it!”
 __101__ _adj_ (only after noun) Used to say that a piece of knowledge relating to something is very simple and basic.
 From the practice in US colleges of numbering courses, the initial (introductory) course normally being numbered “101.”
 __105s__
-__18-wheeler__ _n_ A trucking rig consisting of a tractor and a trailer and typically having eighteen wheels.
+__18-wheeler__ _n_ :two: A trucking rig consisting of a tractor and a trailer and typically having eighteen wheels.
 __20/20 vision__ _n_
 __21__ _n_ Drinking game.
 __35-degree day__